 CASA Monroe's Mission

 CASA's mission is to promote and support court-appointed volunteer advocacy to represent the best interest of children who find themselves in the court system because of abuse or neglect, etc. We accomplish this by training volunteers to become advocates for these children.
-The volunteers oversee and insure the safety of the children and speak in their best interest during the period that their case is in court.
+The volunteers oversee and ensure the safety of the children and speak in their best interest during the period that their case is in court.